 Malaysia: Former mayor of Kuala Lumpur (1981-92) Tan Sri Elyas bin Omar dies.

 Guinea: The government of Prime Minister Mamady Youla resigns.
 On May 21 Ibrahima Kassory Fofana is appointed as prime minister.
+He takes office May 24.
+In the new government named on May 26, Mamadi Camara becomes finance minister and Alpha Ibrahima Keira security minister, other key positions being unchanged.

 United States: The Senate confirms Gina Haspel as CIA director (54-45).
 She is sworn in on May 21.